balle/codekid.net/_source/cooking/pizza.md

 ## Dough for a domestic oven

-* 500g pizza flour
+* 1 kg pizza flour
-* 325 ml warm water
+* 650 ml warm water
-* 12g of salt
+* 20g of salt
-* 1g fresh yeast
+* 1-2g fresh yeast
-* 12g olive oil
+* 20g olive oil

 Traditionally everything is mixed using your hands.

 First mix the salt into the water, than mix 10% (50g) of the flour into it.

-Now insert the yeast and mix until it has vanished.
+Now insert the yeast (use 2g if it's cold and 1g if it's hot) and mix until it has vanished.

 Afterwards put some flour into the water and stir until it has combined with the rest.
 Do so with the left over flour until a firm dough has been formed.